 The results of the IRP analysis reasonably support that ELL's future supply-side resource additions primarily will consist of renewable energy resources that are enabled and complemented by ELL's existing dispatchable generation resources.
-ELL's reference resource plan maintains the planning assumptions for existing units and continues adding renewable resources starting with solar resources followed by complementary wind resources until battery storage additions are needed to move intermittent renewable energy to hours of high customer demand net of renewable energy production.
+ELL's Reference Resource Plan maintains the planning assumptions for existing units and continues adding renewable resources starting with solar resources followed by complementary wind resources until battery storage additions are needed to move intermittent renewable energy to hours of high customer demand net of renewable energy production.
 Additionally, a limited number of hydrogen capable gas CCGT units are added when existing large gas units are assumed to deactivate.
-The exact amount and timing of each type of resource addition will be based on market solicitations and may vary from the information included in ELL's Reference Resource Portfolio.
+The exact amount and timing of each type of resource addition will be based on market solicitations and may vary from the information included in ELL's Reference Resource Plan.

-Since the 2019 IRP, favorable market conditions (e.g., the declining cost of utility-scale solar and recent federal legislation) are prevailing at a time of significant customer demand for clean energy solutions and a need to transform the Company's resource portfolio.
-This confluence of favorable market conditions and changing customer preferences supports the addition of significant amounts of new renewable resources in ELL's Reference Resource Portfolio and other assessed Portfolios that were not selected in prior IRPs, and which are now expected to result in significant variable supply cost savings for customers over the twenty-year planning horizon.
+Since the 2019 IRP, favorable long-term market conditions (e.g., the declining cost of utility-scale solar and recent federal legislation) are prevailing at a time of significant customer demand for clean energy solutions and a need to transform the Company's resource portfolio.
+This confluence of favorable market conditions and changing customer preferences supports the addition of significant amounts of new renewable resources in ELL's Reference Resource Plan and other assessed Portfolios that were not selected in prior IRPs, and which are now expected to result in significant variable supply cost savings for customers over the twenty-year planning horizon.
 These savings will be realized by all ELL customers through the fuel adjustment and are projected to almost entirely offset the base rate increases associated with new resource additions.
-The rate impact estimates, presented in Appendix G, notably do not account for the rate effects of future customer offerings (e.g., Rider GGO) and/or of deactivating or retiring resources, both of which may further lower net costs for all customers during the planning period.
+The rate impact estimates, presented in Appendix I, notably do not account for the rate effects of future customer offerings (e.g., Riders GGO and GZ), additional Adjusted Gross Margin (AGM) associated with new industrial sales from incremental electrification and load expansions, and/or of deactivating or retiring resources, which may further lower net costs for all customers during the planning period.